 Recycle – There is a lot to know about how to correctly recycle

 The average New Yorker generates over 4.5 pounds of garbage each day!
 The NYSDEC has been working to reduce waste for decades, and has some great information about recycling on its website.
 It is actually pretty easy to recycle these days, though determining if some items are recyclable can still be a little confusing.
+Contamination is a big deal, so it is important to recycle correctly and “when in doubt, throw it out!”
+Avoiding contamination, or wish-cycling (putting something in the recycling bin because you hope it is recyclable) is essential to making recycling programs successful.
 Here are some resources to help you make sure you recycle the right way.

 Single Stream Recycling information for Saratoga County

 What is single stream?
 Single stream recycling, or zero sort, is when you can combine all of your recyclables rather than separate out different materials (plastic, glass, paper, etc).

 Options for household recycling in Saratoga County

 Here are some additional resources to help you recycle even more things:

 - Our Recycling Made Easy guide will provide you with information about household recycling, as well as a list of places you can donate various items to be reused

 - Sustainable Saratoga hosts a Recycles Day event every October, where you can take clothing, textile, electronics (including TVs), metal, and other items to be recycled into something new.

 - TerraCycle is a company that aims to help you recycle items that are tougher to find places that accept it for recycling.

 - Plastic bags and wraps are often confusing.
 Learn more and find out where to recycle these things here